Presbyopia Treatment

 EuroEyes Hong Kong

 EuroEyes Hong Kong Eye Clinic, located on Russell Street, opened in late 2023 as the group’s first clinic in Hong Kong.
-In March 2024, it was formally licensed by the Department of Health as a Day Medical Centre (DP000335).
+In March 2024, it was formally licensed by the Department of Health as a Day Procedure Centre (DP000335).

 EuroEyes Hong Kong provides a range of services such as myopia and presbyopia correction, cataract surgery, diagnosis and treatment of common eye diseases, fundus examinations, and refractive error management.